 - 1. Sponsorships. - 2.
 Advertisements in magazines, newspapers, or other media. - 3.
 Former employees with unique knowledge contracted on a temporary or parttime basis. - 4.
 Publicly available training seminars and conferences. - 5.
 Memberships in professional associations. - 6.
 Works of art, entertainment, or performance (when authorized by the Executive Director/CEO or Board, as applicable). - 7.
 Subscriptions to trade/professional magazines or journals. - 8.
 Travel-related expenses as defined in the Business Travel Authorization and Reimbursement policy. - 9.
-Payments for regulated services, such as postage and utilities, where no practical competitive alternatives exist. - 10.
-Arizona Correctional Industries, Arizona Industries for the Blind, and other entities established by the state of Arizona under the set-aside program (A.R.S.
+Payments for regulated services, such as postage and utilities, where no practical competitive alternatives exist.

+- 10. Arizona Correctional Industries, Arizona Industries for the Blind, and other entities established by the state of Arizona under the set-aside program (A.R.S.
 41-2636). - 11.
-Hardware and software licensing renewals and maintenance support.
+Hardware and software upgrades, licensing renewals and maintenance support. - 12.
+Maintenance service from the same Offeror that the goods were purchased.